 Can I still use EPS files in Office?

-If you perform the change to the registry, you will be able to insert EPS files on the application on which you have applied the registry change.
-EPS files will be saved as metafiles and visible in the saved document, even by people who haven't performed the registry change.
+If you perform the change to the registry, you will be able to insert EPS files in the application on which you have applied the registry change.
+The EPS files will be automatically converted to EMF, saved, and visible in the saved document, even by people who haven't performed the registry change.
 Be aware that making this change to the registry makes you vulnerable to malicious attacks based on EPS files.